Jim Jones (rapper): 2010–present: Capo, Dipset reunion and Vampire Life series

 The mixtape, titled The Ghost of Rich Porter, was released March 23, 2010.
 In April 2010, Cam'ron and Jim Jones announced they ended their feud.
 On June 26, 2010, Jones reunited with Cam'ron and Juelz Santana on a track titled "Salute", marking the return of the Diplomats.
 They have begun working on an album together, and have been reportedly working with Dr. Dre.
-In 2010 it was confirmed that Jones had started up a new record label imprint with Damon Dash entitled Splash Records.
+In 2010, it was confirmed that Jones had started up a new record label imprint with Damon Dash entitled Splash Records.
 On April 5, 2011, Jones' released his fifth studio album, Capo, on E1.
 On November 3, Jones released a mixtape, titled Capo Life, to promote the album and celebrate the launch of his new website.
 The lead single off Capo, "Perfect Day" featuring Chink Santana and LOGiC, was released on iTunes December 7, 2010.
 The album is the first to feature Cam'ron since Hustler's P.O.M.E.
 (Product of My Environment).
-Other guest appearances include rappers Game, Lloyd Banks, Prodigy, Raekwon and R&B singers Rell and Ashanti among others, and features notable production from longtime collaborator Chink Santana, Aaron LaCrate, Wyclef Jean, Drumma Boy and Lamont "LOGiC" Coleman.
-The album peaked at number 20 on the Billboard 200, selling 21,000 copies in its first week, making Capo his lowest charting album to date.
+Other guest appearances include rappers The Game, Lloyd Banks, Prodigy, Raekwon and R&B singers Rell and Ashanti among others, and features notable production from longtime collaborator Chink Santana, Aaron LaCrate, Wyclef Jean, Drumma Boy and Lamont "LOGiC" Coleman.
+The album peaked at number 20 on the Billboard 200, selling 21,000 copies in its first week.

-On October 1, 2011, when Funkmaster Flex premiered a song on New York City's Hot 97 titled "It Ain't My Fault" featuring rappers T-Rex, Boogie Black and Sen City, it was revealed that it was the first offering from Webstar and Jones' upcoming second collaborative effort The Rooftop 2.
-In the summer of 2011, he was featured on Randyn Julius "Party Tonight" with Teyana Taylor and fellow Dispet member Cam'ron.
+On October 1, 2011, when Funkmaster Flex premiered a song on New York City's Hot 97 titled "It Ain't My Fault" featuring rappers T-Rex, Boogie Black and Sen City, it was revealed that it was the first offering from Webstar and Jones's upcoming second collaborative effort The Rooftop 2.
+In the summer of 2011, he was featured on Randyn Julius' "Party Tonight" with Teyana Taylor and fellow Dispet member Cam'ron.
 On October 30, 2011, for the Halloween holiday, Jones released a mixtape titled Vampire Life: We Own the Night.
 The tape features twenty-four songs, including bonus tracks, freestyles and guest appearances from Meek Mill, J.R.
 Writer, Chink Santana, 2 Chainz, Maino, Yo Gotti and Jadakiss among others.

 On May 1, 2012, Jones released the second installment of his Vampire Life series entitled Vampire Life 2, it went on to be downloaded over 300,000 times on mixtape-sharing website DatPiff.

 On March 11, 2013, Jones announced he was working on two new mixtapes V3 (Vampire Life 3) and The Ghost Of Rich Porter 2.
 Vampire Life 3 was released on August 13, 2013.
 On December 3, 2013, Jim Jones released an extended play (EP), titled We Own the Night.
 The EP was supported by the single "Nasty Girl", featuring American singer Jeremih.
 On June 24, 2014, Jones released a single titled "Wit the Shit", featuring American singer Trey Songz.
 In July 2014, Jones revealed he would be releasing another EP, titled We Own the Night Pt.
 2: Memoirs of a Hustler; it was released on September 9.